-This CBA supports, and should be read in conjunction with, IPART's Review of the Hunter Water Corporation Operating Licence, Draft Report (Draft Report) published at the same time as this document.
+This CBA supports, and should be read in conjunction with, IPART's Review of the Hunter Water Corporation Operating Licence, Final Report (Final Report) published at the same time as this document.

 We considered the costs and benefits of proposed changes to Hunter Water's operating licence.
-The cost and benefits discussed here are incremental to the 'base case' of the current operating licence and current 'business as usual' practices.
-Costs and benefits are defined broadly to include all identifiable economic costs and benefits (ie, all costs and benefits to Hunter Water, Hunter Water's customers, the environment and the broader community).
+The cost and benefits discussed here are incremental to the 'base case' of the current operating licence and current 'business as usual' practices (ie, a 'no policy change scenario').5 Costs and benefits are defined broadly to include all identifiable economic costs and benefits (ie, all costs and benefits to Hunter Water, Hunter Water's customers, the environment and the broader community).